stndn0/Easy-AMM-Poses/README.md

 ## What does it do?
 Easy AMM Poses (EAP) provides a <b> fast and fully automated way of creating Appearance Menu Mod (AMM) pose packs</b>.
 Simply provide your animation file(s) and EAP will handle the rest.

-EAP capabilities:
+<b>Capabilities:</b>
-- Can read your animation file(s) and automatically detect all poses.
+- Automatically detect all poses from your animation file(s).
-- Can then automatically generate the necessary .workspot, .lua, and .ent files
+- Automatically generate the necessary .workspot, .lua, and .ent files using detected pose data.
-- Can then create a packed "ready to share", Cyberpunk 2077 mod.
+- Automatically creates a packed "ready to share", Cyberpunk 2077 mod.

 ## Thank you